 Dwarf and the Giant

-Mother Superior, who still appears in the game in another Stranger mission (I Know You) and also in the Undead Nightmare expansion pack, wants Marston to find four stolen relics.
+Mother Superior, who still appears in the game in another Stranger mission ("I Know You") and also the Undead Nightmare expansion pack, wants Marston to find four stolen relics.

 One of several non-mission-based activities in the Single Player campaign is bounty hunting.
 There are 45 bounty targets available in the released game, but apparently there were supposed to be many more.
 Found embedded on the game disc are numerous wanted posters that never made it into the game itself.

 Of the 45 bounty targets in the released game, only two are members of Dutch's Gang.
 Five other members were going to be included but were apparently scrapped.
 Enepay and Kosumi are very visibly gunned down by Marston in the opening cutscene for the mission "For Purely Scientific Purposes" which might explain their exclusion.

 This lone Mexican has a wanted poster but was never included in the bounty targets for the released game.
 Judging by his attire, he looks to be a Federale which might have gotten him excluded based on the fact that lawman really shouldn't be bounty targets.

 Several unnamed outlaws have posters embedded on the disc as well, none of them are bounty targets in the released game.
 The first from the left actually appears in the opening cutscene for the mission "Hanging Bonnie MacFarlane" and he has lines, but even the voice actor credit goes to 'Outlaw on Horse' so he is never named.
 The second from the left is actually a member of Bill Williamson's gang, and also happens to be the man who shoots Marston at the gates of Fort Mercer at the very beginning of the game.
 Despite this, he is never named.